whataboutpets/minimal-mistakes/_posts/ducks/2018-04-12-can-ducks-eat-grapes.md

 When looking for a healthy alternative to bread, grapes are a good choice for feeding both domesticated and wild ducks.

-But remember to combine with other treats and **exercise portion control**!
+Preferably combine the grapes with other treats and **exercise portion control**.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mlMBNq5XJQQ" frameborder="0"></iframe>